 Being a Project Manager at A2 Design

-I leave my bed at 6 o’clock in the morning and do my daily routine to get ready to work.
-We have flexible hours in the office: that’s the advantage of being a Project Manager here.
+I get up at 6 o’clock in the morning and follow my daily routine to get ready for work.
+We have flexible hours in the office: That’s the advantage of being a Project Manager here.
 So, if you don’t feel like going anywhere, you can work directly from home.
-Usually, I get to work by 8 o’clock in the morning, make a cup of coffee and go to conquer the world.
-Or, in other words, checking emails from our clients to see if everything is going under control.
+Usually, I get to work by 8 o’clock in the morning, make a cup of coffee, and set out to conquer the world.
+Or, in other words, check emails from our clients to ensure that everything is under control.

 Working on my projects makes me feel completely alive.
 I don’t usually leave my desk before our daily meetings since I’ve got a lot of stuff to take care of.
-For example, last week we had an issue on one of our clients’ websites.
-The website didn’t respond and I got a message at 11 o’clock in the evening to do something with that.
-One of the main features of being a Project Manager is that not only do you have to be a translator, but also a developer (in some extension) and even a psychologist.
-Knowing how to communicate to the client makes your work priceless and almost flawless.
+For example, last week, we had an issue with one of our clients’ websites.
+The website didn’t respond, and I got a message at 11 o’clock in the evening asking me to take action.
+One of the main features of being a project manager is that, in addition to being a translator, I also need to be a developer (in some extension) and even a psychologist.
+Knowing how to communicate with the client makes your work priceless and almost flawless.

 Project Manager at A2 Design